NikosAlexandris/i.landsat8.swlst/README.md

 [Mid]

+- Redo the example screenshots for the manual after corrections for CWV, LST equations.

 - Use existing i.emissivity?
-Not exactly compatible.
+Not exactly compatible -- read paper for details.
   Anyhow, options to input average and delta emissivity maps implemented.

 - Raster Row I/O -- Maybe *not* an option: see discussion with Peter Zambelli

-- How to perform pixel value validity checks for in-between and end products? r.mapcalc can't do this.
+- How to perform pixel value validity checks for in-between and end products?
+  `r.mapcalc` can't do this.
+Best to implement a test checking the values on-the-fly while they are created.
+A C-function?

 [Low]

 - Deduplicate code in split_window_lst class >
   _build_average_emissivity_mapcalc() and _build_delta_emissivity_mapcalc()

 - Implement a median window filter, an another option in addition to mean.

 - Profiling

 - Implement a complete cloud masking function using the BQA image.
 Support for user requested confidence or types of clouds (?).
 Eg: options= clouds,cirrus,high,low ?

 - Multi-Threading?
 Note, r.mapcalc is already.